teodorlu/iki/README.md

 # IKI

-IKI is many things.
+IKI is a text-based toolkit for collective knowledge management.
-Among others a Clojure CLI.

 ## Installing

-To install IKI,
+To install the IKI CLI,

 1. Clone the repo,